-See Section E.1.7 for an example routine to assign a channel to VMS OSIT\$DEVICE, and associate it with a previously created mailbox.
+See Section E.1.7, "Assign a Channel to OSI Transport" for an example routine to assign a channel to VMS OSIT\$DEVICE, and associate it with a previously created mailbox.

-See Section E.1.8 for an example routine to create a mailbox separately, using \$CREMBX.
+See Section E.1.8, "Create Mailbox and Post a Read" for an example routine to create a mailbox separately, using \$CREMBX.